 - There is a product defect when using CMDB 7.1 or Asset Management 7.1 when the license count for either is only one.

-Note: Before continuing, one license for CMDB or Asset Management will only grant one user in a Symantec Management Console access to those program's functions at a time.
+Notes: (1) Before continuing, one license for CMDB or Asset Management will only grant one user in a Symantec Management Console access to those program's functions at a time.
 If it's possible another user is consuming the license, then this is working as designed.
 The other user must close their Console and then five minutes elapse for the license to be reclaimed, or the Altiris Service can be restarted.
 If the main user is 100% certain, however, that there are no other users, and only one license is available, than the issue that this article discusses is most likely the cause.
+(2) Also, this issue should therefore not be confused for when this occurs "normally", meaning, all licenses are actually validly being used.
+Close the workstation's console and then allow 10 to 15 minutes to pass for the license to be reclaimed for other users wishing to use CMDB or Asset Management, or, consider purchasing additional licenses to accommodate the number of Asset workers.

 - On the Symantec Management Platform Server, open a Command Prompt window as an Administrator user.